Get the FREE one-click dictionary software for Windows

 - traverse, track, cover, pass over, get over, get across, cut through, cut across

-2. Meet at a point
+2. Meet or overlap with each other at a point

 "The roads cross under the bridge";